armankhondker/ArmanKhondker/README.md

 ### Hi 👋, I'm Arman!

-- Software Engineer at TikTok based in Seattle, WA.
+- Software Engineer @TikTok based in Seattle, WA.
+- I work as a backend engineer on TikTok Shop and have 4+ years of experience.